Covid-19 and Family Carers

 If someone you're caring for lives at a distance, it's important to consider how technology can help alert you to any problems and give you both peace of mind.

 You may find it valuable to explore some apps and devices specifically designed with carers' needs in mind, such as CareFolk, which has been designed by an Irish developer and former carer, that enables easier communication and coordination of care among friends and family.
-It is available at https://carefolk.com/family.
+More information is available at https://www.carefolk.com/carefolkfamily-help.

 Another option is the app Jointly (https://jointlyapp.com/).
 Jointly is a mobile and online app developed by CarersUK, and functions similarly to CareFolk.

-Care Alliance Ireland have set up a new online social group to support family carers at this time.
+Care Alliance Ireland have set up an online social group to support family carers at this time.
 You can find the group by clicking https://www.facebook.com/groups/FamilyCarerOnlineSupportGroupIreland/.

 Our twitter handle is also being used to share information @CareAllianceIrl